Clivernio/Helium/README.md

 ```

+### Roadmap

+- URL Shortening & Clicks Tracking.
+- Archive with All Newsletters.
+- RSS Feed.
+- Better than YAML to Build Newsletters.

 ### Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Helium is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.